 Davisville Village was founded in 1840 by John Davis, who immigrated to Canada from Staffordshire England.
 Davis was responsible for opening the very first post office in the area, serving as the area's first postmaster and helping to fund the neighbourhoods first public school - Davisville Public School.
 Today the area where the original Post Office was founded on is a Starbucks, located on the northeast corner of Yonge Street and Davisville Avenue.
 Davis was also the proprietor of Davisville Pottery Company, an influential employer to many in the neighbourhood for years before a sizable chunk of the land was sold to Dovercourt Development Company in 1911.

-The majority of Davisville houses were built in the 1920's and 1930's.
+Throughout the 1920s and 1930's many single-family homes were built.
+Several still exist today, nearing the marker of becoming Toronto Century Homes.
 The houses west of Mount Pleasant Road are mostly large two and three-storey English Cottage and Edwardian-style homes.
 The houses east of Mount Pleasant Road are made up primarily of smaller detached and semi-detached houses and bungalows.
-This part of the neighbourhood also contains a handful of historical homes from the late 1800's, and a growing number of custom built homes.

 Davisville Village also contains a number of condo developments located mostly on Merton and Balliol Streets and along Eglinton Avenue.